Categories

 As a result, they end up blindly following whatever their leader says, whether good or bad.
 (This is a characteristic of a cult.)

-And those who persist in asking questions face having the group ostracize or expel them, sometimes even kill them.
 Not being able to question faith-related items will fester inside us until our faith collapses.
 Just as asking questions draws us to God, not asking questions pushes us away.

 The Book of Questions

 As we read the Bible and study it, questions arise.
 Some people push these aside without giving them another thought.
 Others are afraid to give voice to their questions for fear it reveals a lack of faith.
-What if our questions show a deficit of understanding?

-Yet others don’t fear these questions.
-Instead, they embrace questions as part of their faith journey.
 Asking questions about what the Bible says proves we’re engaging with its words.
 And by having the courage to ask these questions, it reveals our relationship with God.

 We don’t fear him, afraid to question his Word.
 We love him, confident to ask questions about the Bible.